-Marist College employees who are not listed in the Confidential Reporting section of this Policy are required to report disclosures of alleged Policy violations to the Title IX Coordinator.
+Marist College employees who are not listed in the Confidential Reporting section of this Policy are required to report disclosures of alleged sex discrimination including sex-based harassment to Title IX Coordinator.
 This should be done as promptly as possible.